RaymondBerglind/tabs/README.md

 ![Logo for the tabs extension](./public/Assets/logo.svg)

 A Spotlight-like tab manager extension for Google Chrome, built with ReactJS.
+Download the published version on the [Chrome Web Store](https://chrome.google.com/webstore/detail/tabs/bjfpnbiiohflnegaikcfjddjeknobdhp).

 ## Quickly search and select among open tabs
 Just hit *ctrl+space* to launch the extension.